joesustaric/term-dep-py/README.md

 A simple CLI app to calculate term deposits.

+>[!NOTE]
+> I acknowledge this implementation may not have heeded the _hint_ however I did not look at any compound interest equations.
+> This was me trying to figure it out.

 ## Decisions
 1. Done basic input data validation for range checks.
 The `argparser` can do type checking, the input validator does value checking.
 1. It's unclear how remainder interest is calculated.
 For instance a 3 year, 4 month term deposit paid yearly pays 3 yearly interest payments but how does the remainder get processed?
 I made an assumption that it's per month for the same interest rate.
 I know this isn't correct from the online calculator however it's not clear how its being done without more time reverse engineering the calculations.
 Apologies, in the real world I would ask for the rules from a subject matter expert.
+1. Given more time I would have used `Decimal` types more thoroughly or a robust tested money library to ensure no rounding errors.
+Floats are used for simplicity.

 ## Setup